A Photo Odyssey through Chiang Mai’s enchanting temples

 Please do take your time to visit some of the magnificent temples we have in Chiang Mai.
 There is no lack of good coffee shops with cool air-conditioning for those needed breaks when you feel a bit “templed out” once in a while.

 Then try to look for the small soi / side street temples, or the ones in the countryside that tourists don’t stop by.
 Then you can often truly feel that calm and harmony that comes with the territory.

-When in temples, always cover your shoulders wear knee long shorts.
-Don’t wear singlets or hot pants and such, Dress conservatively.
+When in temples, always cover your shoulders wear knee-length shorts.
+Don’t wear singlets or hot pants and such; dress conservatively.
 Don’t forget to take off your shoes when you enter holy areas.

-Normally it is ok to take pictures of the Buddha images in Thailand.
+Usually, it is ok to take pictures of the Buddha images in Thailand.
 But not always, such as the Emerald Buddha in Wat Phra Kaew.
-Also pay attention not to climb Naga staircases or, hold Buddha’s hand and no posing with Buddha.
-Thai people often take pictures together with Buddha images but most of the time they are sitting properly and below the Buddha image.
+Also, pay attention not to climb Naga staircases or hold Buddha’s hand and pose with Buddha.
+Thai people often take pictures together with Buddha images, but most of the time, they are sitting correctly and below the Buddha image.

 Buddhist Monk’s are not allowed to touch women, so please keep the distance.
 So no selfies with the monks.